codeREADr/api/1.0/contents/Postback.md

 | answers | An array of corresponding answers with numeric question IDs as indices.
 This variable is only sent if service contains data collection questions.
 In case of multiple answers given, they are separated by a delimiter, which is <code>&#124;^&#124;</code>, so you can split by it. |
 | *property names* | The scan property variables posted depend on the configuration of your service.
 A few existing scan property variables are ```capture_type``` (i.e. camera scan, manual entry, value lookup), ```time_zone``` (of the device), ```gps_location``` (background location collection).|

 These variables are sent via HTTP POST with every scan.
-Grabbing these results may vary from language to language, so we suggest looking up how to capture POST variables if you do not know how to do so.
+Processing these results may vary with different programming languages, so we suggest looking up how to capture POST variables if you do not know how to do so.

 [Back to Top](#head)